maawoo/TDC_thesis/source/03_methods.md

 In addition to the L1AS and L2PS components, some auxiliary modules of FORCE are utilized as well, namely *force-tabulate-grid* and *force-mosaic*.
 The former creates a KML (Keyhole Markup Language) file of the tiling grid, and the latter automatically creates mosaics in the VRT (Virtual Raster Table) format for all image chips of the same date.
 Both outputs are for visualization purposes only.
 A third auxiliary module, *force-cube*, serves a more important task, as it is used to bring processed SAR data into the same data cube appropriate format mentioned above.
 Thereby facilitating the concurrent use of optical and SAR datasets in the same EODC.

-### Open Data Cube
+### Open Data Cube {#sec:odc_methods}

-As described in CHAPTER X, at its core the Open Data Cube (ODC) is an open source software library aimed at the management and analysis of large volumes of EO data, which has successfully been leveraged to create EODCs of national [@Giuliani2017] and even continental scales [@Lewis2017].
+As described in +@sec:odc_background, at its core the Open Data Cube (ODC) is an open source software library aimed at the management and analysis of large volumes of EO data, which has successfully been leveraged to create EODCs of national [@Giuliani2017] and even continental scales [@Lewis2017].
 The main technical components of ODC are a database for data management, and a Python based API to query and access the data.

 ODC currently uses a PostgreSQL database to catalog information about all EO data that is available for a given deployment.
 This allows large datasets to be queried (e.g., by time and location) initially without having to access the actual storage location [@Leith2018].
 As described by @ODC-Docs, the process of cataloging information in the context of ODC is also called *Indexing* and is achieved in two separate steps as shown in Figure @fig:odc: